Technology

 The table below shows the breakdown of its score from our survey.

-British Gas was in the news in 2016 after it was announced that it had lost around 400,000 customers.
+British Gas was in the news in 2017 after it announced plans to phase out its standard tariff - which the majority of its customers are on - following a price rise earlier in the year.
 Scroll down to find out more about what its customers think of it now and how its prices match up to its rivals’.

 |British Gas survey results